Food Hygiene & Safety

 How to Reheat Salmon in the Air Fryer?

-Another option for warming is to use an air fryer, as this is one of the healthier alternative to typical frying techniques.
+Another option for warming is to use an air fryer, as this is one of the healthier alternatives to typical frying techniques.

 What You’ll Require